sejungkwak/connect-4/README.md

     - WICG's [FLoC repository](https://github.com/WICG/floc)
     - [Federated Learning of Cohorts (FLoC)](https://docs.gitlab.com/ee/user/admin_area/settings/floc.html) on [GitLab Docs](https://docs.gitlab.com/)
     - [GitHub Pages: Permissions-Policy: interest-cohort=() Header added to all pages sites](https://github.blog/changelog/2021-04-27-github-pages-permissions-policy-interest-cohort-header-added-to-all-pages-sites/) on [GitHub Changelog](https://github.blog/changelog/)
   - According to _GitHub Pages_, FLoC has been disabled to avoid users being tracked and categorised.
-As the Chrome DevTools Lighthouse does not report any negative performance issues, I have decided not to pursue any further.
+As the Chrome DevTools Lighthouse does not report any negative performance issues, I have decided not to pursue it any further.

 - User-Agent reduction